rhartert/gofzn/README.md

 researchers and constraint programming practitioners with a convenient way to interface their solvers with MiniZinc.

-GoFZN is a [recursive descent parser] with a structure that closely mirrors the FlatZinc grammar.
-GoFZN has been entirely handwritten and does not rely on parser generators like YACC or Bison.
-Why you'd ask?
-Because writting tokenizers and top-down parsers is actually [quite fun]!
-FlatZinc is a rather simple language (in terms of grammar that is) and is well-suited for simple top-down handwritten parsers.
-Having a handwritten tokenizer and parser also makes it easy to adjust GoFZN (e.g. to grammar changes) while enabling high-quality error messages in case of syntax errors.
+Under the hood, GoFZN is a handwritten [recursive descent parser] with a structure that closely mirrors the FlatZinc grammar.
+Its tokenizer (or lexer) is inspired by Rob Pike's talk [Lexical Scanning in Go].

 ## What's FlatZinc?